AEW Full Gear lineup: The updated card for the last AEW pay-per-view of 2022 - Pro Wrestling Dot Net

 -Chris Jericho vs. Bryan Danielson vs. Claudio Castagnoli vs. Sammy Guevara in a four-way for the ROH Championship

-Powell’s POV: The first-round tournament matches have Eddie Kingston vs. Ethan Page, and Bandido vs. Rush on one side of the bracket, and Lance Archer vs. Ricky Starks and Brian Cage vs. Dante Martin on the other side.
+Powell’s POV: Ethan Page beat Eddie Kingston on Dynamite to advance in the tournament.
+Page will face the winner of Bandido vs. Rush, and the other side of the bracket has Lance Archer vs. Ricky Starks, and Brian Cage vs. Dante Martin.
 The winner of the tournament will get a title shot at the Winter Is Coning themed edition of AEW Dynamite on December 14 in Garland, Texas.
 Full Gear will be available via pay-per-view television, BR/Live pay-per-view in the United States, and via FITE.TV for international viewers.

 Be the first to comment